jlgardiola18/jlgardiola18/README.md

-# 💫 About Me:
+# 👋 Hi, I'm JL !
-IT graduate from Colegio de Montalban with experience in web development using HTML, CSS, and a working knowledge of JavaScript, Java, PHP, and MySQL.
+An IT graduate from Colegio de Montalban with experience in web development using HTML, CSS, and a working knowledge of JavaScript, Java, PHP, and MySQL.
 Eager to contribute to a development team and grow in the tech industry.

 ## 🌐 Socials: